top of page

 How can an Oregon Construction Accident Attorney help you?

 In the aftermath of a workplace accident, it is not uncommon for the defendant (an employer or manufacturer, for example) to deny their legal responsibility.
 The insurance company representing the defendant may employ various measures, including bad faith bargaining, in an effort to settle the case for as little as feasible.
-Hiring our Oregon workers compensation attorney might shield you from such tactics.
+Hiring our Oregon work injury attorney might shield you from such tactics.
 Our Oregon Construction Accident Attorneys will be able to spot insurance bad faith and counter with techniques of their own to assist you to secure a fair settlement.
 Oregon Construction Accident Attorney will handle your case and your future so you can focus on your recovery.

 If you or a loved one has been seriously injured in a construction accident, you don't have to face the insurance company or the legal system alone to obtain fair and equitable compensation; Aldrich Law’s Portland workers compensation attorney, Spencer Aldrich, is an experienced personal injury lawyer who knows how to navigate the legal and insurance processes to obtain justice and maximum compensation.